-The preaching of this generation has become soft; allowing saints and the lost alike to bask in a pool of warm fuzzy sermons where they can swim comfortably around without being challenged to examine themselves in the light of Holy Scripture.
+The preaching of this generation has become soft; allowing saints and the lost alike to bask in a pool of warm fuzzy sermons without being challenged to examine themselves in the light of Holy Scripture.
 Everywhere we go we can hear sermons on the love and the mercy of God, while the attributes of God that are deemed negative are shunned as though they did not exist.
 A term that more than adequately describes this distorted presentation is "sloppy agape!"

 Hear Peter on the day of Pentecost after the upper room experience where the disciples were baptized in the Holy Spirit -- Acts 2:36 & 38 "Therefore let all the house of Israel know assuredly, that God hath made that same Jesus whom you have crucified both Lord and Christ."
 Then Peter said unto them, REPENT, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost."

 In this generation Christians have become accustomed to hearing only the sweets of God's word.
 His negative attributes such as his judgment and wrath and anger are forgotten and outright ignored.
 We somehow have fallen into a pattern that surely is abominable to the Lord God Almighty.
 There are verses of scripture that the church would do well to paste over its doors and then in the hearts of its people -- Jude 22 and 23 -- "And of some have compassion, making